ajite/ajite.github.io/_posts/2021-6-30-Pi-Kodi-Shadowsocks-Netflix-streaming-services.md

 Before starting the setup make sure of three things:

 1. Have an access to a Shadowsocks proxy.
-You may setup like [Outline](https://getoutline.org/).
+You may setup something like [Outline](https://getoutline.org/).
-2. The proxied network must have access to Netflix, Disney Plus or Hbo Max.
+2. The proxied network must have access to your streaming service.
 3. You do have a streaming service account

 This was tested on a Rasperry Pi 3B+.
 It might not work with earlier version.